dirkkane/Unreal-Engine-CI-CD-Tool/README.md

 ### Options
 - Run CI/CD -- Fetch latest changes from Git, build the project, archive into a .7z, and publish to GitLab.
 - Build Project -- Build the Unreal project.
-- Publish Build -- Upload latest build to GitLab and publish as release.
+- Publish Latest Build -- Upload latest build to GitLab and publish as release.
 - Pull Latest Commits -- Fetch changes from Git.
 - Revert To Previous Commit -- Reverts project repo to the previous commit.
 - Quit -- Quits the tool.